JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 total, not a naive per-instance sum).
-The `Pipeline depth summary` at *Writing Results* prints this figure as "N slice(s) total (N+1 pipeline stages)" (computed at *Writing Results* on the final, actually-emitted table, so it reflects any extra depth the AUTOPIPELINE pin-and-confirm re-elaboration (§6) added).
+The `Pipeline depth summary` at *Writing Results* prints this figure as "N slice(s) total (N+1 pipeline stages)" (computed at *Writing Results* on the final, actually-emitted table, so it reflects any extra depth the AUTO_PIPELINE pin-and-confirm re-elaboration (§6) added).

 **Slices vs. pipeline stages — `stages = slices + 1`.** A slice